 Majority of the Halloween makeup being sold are from costume companies.
 Unlike the ones from cosmetic companies, these products are manufactured with cost over quality in mind.
 Usually, they use colours and ingredients that are not approved by FDA and can cause clogged pores.
 Worst, their effects can even be toxic.

-#5.
-Do use a professional-grade barrier cream.
-This is to ensure that your skin will be protected from the heaps of makeup that you will be applying.
+5. Do use a professional-grade barrier cream.
+With a range of Halloween makeup ideas requiring coat after coat, you’d want to ensure that your skin will be protected from the heaps of makeup that you will be applying.
 Likewise, you will find this necessary if you want to make sure that the Halloween colours that you’ll put on your face won’t stain your skin until the next day.

 Prone to breakouts?
 Try mineral makeup!
 Unlike other makeup it is not absorbed by the skin, rather it sits on top of it.
 If you will go for drugstore makeup, make sure that you will go for water-based, oil-free, non-comedogenic options.

-#7.
-Do apply a primer before makeup application.
-Choose a primer that contains dimethicone to ensure skin protection when creating your Halloween look.
+7. Do apply a primer before makeup application.
+Choose a primer that contains dimethicone to ensure skin protection when making your Halloween makeup ideas come to life.
 By doing so, you will be able to create a barrier that will protect your skin from irritating ingredients.
 Furthermore, it will help keep your makeup in place.